-St. James Church in Dorchester was built in 1884-85 by a small but very devout congregation of Dorchester Presbyterians who made up only a small portion of the village’s otherwise Anglican, Methodist, Baptist and Roman Catholic population.
+Constructed in 1884-85, St. James Church in Dorchester was built by a dedicated group of Dorchester Presbyterians who constituted a small part of the village’s predominantly Anglican, Methodist, Baptist, and Roman Catholic population.

-St. James Presbyterian Church was designated a Local Historic Place for its association with Presbyterianism, for its architecture and for its use as a textile museum.
+St. James Presbyterian Church was designated a Local Historic Place for its connection to Presbyterianism, its architecture, and its function as a textile museum.

-Although no longer functioning, Presbyterian congregations in Dorchester and neighbouring Rockland once played an active and important role in the religious life of these communities.
+Although no longer active, Presbyterian congregations in Dorchester and nearby Rockland once played a vital role in the religious life of these communities.

 This post has already been read 2086 times!